Tramposo1312/poker-checker/README.md

 # Poker Checker Plugin for SA:MP

-This plugin provides functions to evaluate poker hands in SA:MP scripts.
+This plugin provides comprehensive functions to evaluate and compare poker hands in SA:MP scripts.

 ## Features

-- Check for various poker hands (Pair, Two Pairs, Three of a Kind, Four of a Kind)
+- Check for various poker hands (Pair, Two Pairs, Three of a Kind, Straight, Flush, Full House, Four of a Kind)
 - Determine the best hand from a set of cards
+- Compare two poker hands
-- Find the highest card in a hand
+- Get the highest card from a hand
-- Convert card values to string representations
+- Convert hand ranks and card values to string representations

 ## Installation